English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Implementation Details

 \subsection{Intermediate Tasks}

 For intermediate-task training, we use a learning rate of 1e-5 without MLM, and 5e-6 with MLM.
-Hyperparameters in the Table~\ref{tab:appendix_intermediate_hyperparameters} were chosen based on an initial search based on intermediate task validation performance.
-We use a warmup of 10\% of the total number of steps, and perform early stopping based on the first 500 development set examples of each task.
+Hyperparameters in the Table~\ref{tab:appendix_intermediate_hyperparameters} were chosen based on intermediate task validation performance in an preliminary search.
+We use a warmup of 10\% of the total number of steps, and perform early stopping based on the first 500 development set examples of each task with a patience of 30.
 For CCG, where tags are assigned for each word, we use the representation of first sub-word token of each word for prediction.